Pankaj Kapur

 Pankaj Kapur (born 29 May 1954) is an Indian actor who has worked in Hindi theatre, television and films.
-He has appeared in several television serials and films.
-He is the recipient of several awards, including a Filmfare Award and three National Film Awards.
-His most acclaimed film roles to date have been that of Inspector P.K. in Raakh (1989), Dr. Dipankar Roy in Ek Doctor Ki Maut (1991) and Abba ji, (based on Shakespeare's King Duncan) in Vishal Bhardwaj's adaptation of Macbeth; Maqbool (2004).
+Recipient of a Filmfare Award and three National Film Awards, his most acclaimed film roles include that of Inspector P.K. in Raakh (1989), Dr. Dipankar Roy in Ek Doctor Ki Maut (1991) and Abba ji in Maqbool (2004), the latter based on Shakespeare's King Duncan in Vishal Bhardwaj's adaptation of Macbeth.
+He played the role of Grandpa in the series Thode Door Thode Paas.

 In the 1980s, he became a household name through the TV series Karamchand, a comedy television series in the detective genre.
 And in the millennium, Office Office, a comic satire on prevalent corruption in India.

 In 1988, he married his second wife, actress Supriya Pathak, daughter of actress Dina Pathak, with whom he has a daughter and a son.
 His sister-in-law is actress Ratna Pathak Shah, who is married to actor Naseeruddin Shah.
 His son (from his first marriage to actress Neelima Azeem) is actor Shahid Kapoor.

 Early and personal life

-Pankaj Kapur was born on 29 May 1954 in a Khatri family Ludhiana, Punjab.
+Pankaj Kapur was born on 29 May 1954 to a Hindu family in Ludhiana, Punjab.
 He completed his education in Punjab and developed a keen interest in theatre and acting while growing up.
 He then enrolled in the National School of Drama to pursue his interest.

 He married actress and dancer Neelima Azeem in 1979.
 They were settled in New Delhi where they had their only child Shahid Kapoor in 1981.
 The couple divorced in 1984.

 Pankaj Kapur went on to marry actress Supriya Pathak in 1988.
 They have one daughter Sanah Kapur and a son Ruhaan Kapur.
+On 2 March 2022 Sanah married Mayank Pahwa whereas in September 2023 Ruhaan married Manukriti Pahwa both siblings being the children of actors Manoj Pahwa and Seema Bhargava Pahwa.